truenas/middleware/docs/userguide/index.rst

 **Before configuring the Active Directory service**, ensure name resolution is properly configured by **ping** ing the domain name of the Active Directory domain controller from Shell on the FreeNAS® system.
-If the **ping** fails, check the DNS server and default gateway settings in Network → Global Configuration on the FreeNAS® system.
+If the **ping** fails, check the DNS server and default gateway settings in :menuselection:`Network --> Global Configuration` on the FreeNAS® system.

 Next, add a DNS record for the FreeNAS® system on the Windows server and verify that you can **ping** the hostname of the FreeNAS® system from the domain controller.